Shiva-6816/TECHPLEMENT/README.md

 3. Update **hibernate.cfg.xml** with database credentials.

 ### **Step 4: Run the Project**

 1. Right-click on the project in Eclipse.
 2. Select **Run As → Run on Server**
-3. Open browser and go to `http://localhost:8080/TECHPLEMENT/pages/quiz.jsp`
+3. Open browser and go to `http://localhost:8080/TECHPLEMENT/pages/login.jsp`
+4. **Login with valid credentials to start the quiz.**

 ## 6. Conclusion

 This project successfully integrates Servlets, JSP, and Hibernate to build a functional quiz system.
 Future improvements can include an **admin panel**, **timer-based quizzes**, and **user analytics**.

 ---

 **Maintainer:** [Shiva-6816](https://github.com/Shiva-6816/)